Comic Browser:

 America the Beautiful

-Captain America Theater of War #3 Synopsis by Peter Silvestro
+Captain America Theater of War #3 synopsis by Peter Silvestro

 Captain America arrives on the beach in Normandy, France, in response to an urgent summons he had requested decades earlier.
 French workers were excavating a tunnel dynamited by the Germans during the War and found it larger than expected.
 Cap is directed to an access tunnel where he pauses to collect himself before entering.
 Inside a utility room he finds the skeleton of an American soldier, Private Bobby Shaw of Pasadena, Texas.
 He says a prayer and arranges for the body to be returned to the United States for burial to fulfill a promise he made sixty years ago.
 A soldier asks who Shaw was that Captain America requested to recover his body personally; Cap replies, "He was me."